Meet the iTOM-CAT™ Developer

 Q: Other companies attempted to build scanners.
 How were SOLO Labs effort different?

-There were very few scanners available, at the time, that provided accurate results, were easy to use.
+There were very few scanners available, at the time, that provided accurate results and were easy to use.
 The others could not provide a visual picture overlay of the foot onto the point cloud.
 A point cloud without that visual overlay doesn’t give nearly as much scope as one that does.

 Q: Tell us about SOLO Labs first prototype.